spalte/OIDCRedirect/README.md

 `LOGGED_IN_USER_EMAIL` *Optional* Overwrites the `email` claim in the returned `id_token` and responses to `userinfo` and `introspect`.

 `ISSUER` *Optional* Can be set to specify at what URL the service will be running (ex. `http://127.0.0.1:8085`).
-By default an attempt will be made to derive it from the request.
+By default an attempt will be made to derive the issuer from the request.

 `SERVER_PRIVATE_KEY_FILE` *Optional* Can be specified to provide the key the server will use to sign the returned `id_token`.
 If this is not specified, a new private key will be generated at startup.
 The commented out values in the `docker-compose.yml` rely on the presence of a file that must be created and named, `server_private_key.pem`.